Name of Exercise —Step-up

 The number of repetitions (reps) and sets you should do depends on your strength goals.
-In general, muscle strength works to increase basic function of the muscle and is the typical workout choice.
+In general, muscle strength works to increase the basic function of the muscle and is the typical workout goal.
 Muscle endurance is important to people who participate in endurance activities, such as running or biking.
-Muscle power is beneficial for athletes who need to use sudden quick movements (eg, sprinting, football).
+Muscle power is beneficial for athletes who need to use sudden quick movements for activities like sprinting and football.
 Beginners should start with a basic routine and gradually move toward a strength, endurance, or power routine.

 Beginner : 1 set of 8 to 10 reps

 Muscle Strength : 1 to 3 sets of 5 to 8 reps

 Muscle Endurance : 1 to 3 sets of 15 to 20 reps